Hub-OS/documentation-website/docs/01-client/03-packages.md

-blocks_flags = [] # any status in the list will be blocked when applied on the same hit as this status blocks_actions = true # prevents entities from using Actions, animating, and pauses or cancels the current movement blocks_mobility = true # prevents entities from moving durations = [90] # a list of durations for each supported level of the status
+blocks_flags = [] # any status in the list will be blocked when applied on the same hit as this status blocks_actions = true # prevents entities from using Actions, animating, and pauses or cancels the current movement blocks_mobility = true # prevents entities from moving ailment = true # anything Status Guard should protect against, some statuses such as Uninstall should be excluded durations = [90] # a list of durations for each supported level of the status

 # this section is optional, see the Battle section for an example